tony942316/Eqx_Std/README.md

         - Source_Location
         - Utility

-Importing a submodules is performed like so `import Eqx.Stdm.Concurrency.Latch`, you can also import the entire library `import Eqx.Stdm` or a sub library of the standard library `import Eqx.Stdm.Concurrency`.
+Importing a submodule is performed like so `import Eqx.Stdm.Concurrency.Latch`, you can also import the entire library `import Eqx.Stdm` or a sub library of the standard library `import Eqx.Stdm.Concurrency`.
 Stdm is exposed under the namespace `stdm` instead of `std`, this is to avoid affecting the `std`